 We switched gears from history and politics to music as we headed to Memphis, Tennessee and Graceland, home of Elvis Presley.
 Somehow I didn’t expect to find Graceland located on a busy road dotted with souvenir shops, mini-malls and fast food chains.

-At the end of the tour visitors exited through The Meditation Garden, one of Elvis’ favorite places to reflect and contemplate.
-Today the Mediation Garden is the final resting place for Elvis, his parents, and his paternal grandmother.
+At the end of the tour, visitors exited through The Meditation Garden, one of Elvis’ favorite places to reflect and contemplate.
+Today the Meditation Garden is the final resting place for Elvis, his parents, and his paternal grandmother.

 For those visitors who just can’t get enough of the King, they can also tour his automobile museum; two jets; and fashion, pop culture and newsmaking story exhibits.